 The cup for what dude?
-BC and Canada Cup are series of bike races that take place throughout British Columbia and Canada.
+BC and Canada Cup are a series of bike races that take place throughout British Columbia and Canada.
 These races provide competitive opportunities for the next generation of mountain bikers to move from a provincial level to a national or international level of bike competition.
-On June 23 – 24 Whistler will host races in both the downhill and cross country disciplines for those up-and-comers striving to gain points and improve their overall ranking for the season.
+On June 22nd and 23rd Whistler will host races in both the downhill and cross country disciplines for those up-and-comers striving to gain points and improve their overall ranking for the season.
 Don’t be fooled by their age, their talent certainly speaks for itself.
 With the pool of talent that Whistler draws, it would come as no surprise to see one of these guys/girls on the world stage in years to come.

 CRANKWORX: WHISTLERS MOUNTAIN BIKING FESTIVAL

 As summer moves into full swing, anticipation mounts for Crankworx, the main event on the Whistler mountain bike calendar.
 In reality, this is the main event on the world mountain bike stage.
 Running August 10-19, this debaucherous display of mountain bike mayhem draws tens of thousands of spectators, as well as the most talented riders on the planet.
 Every day is a literal assault on the senses, from exhibitions and live music in the village, to gravity junkies of all types flying around the mountain like modern gladiators.